 -

 Choose Smart Values for x: The easiest approach is often to pick simple values like 0, 1, or -1 for x.
-However, consider the equation's structure.
+Still, consider the equation's structure.
 If you see fractions, choose x values that will eliminate the denominators to simplify calculations.
 If you're dealing with a quadratic, consider values near the potential vertex (the turning point of the parabola).
 Strategic choices can make the arithmetic much easier.

 -